Does this look like fun?

 Many Earth scientists collect data in the field.
 The data may be from observations or measurements.
 The scientists may create a geological map of the area, write detailed descriptions, or collect samples to analyze in the lab.
 Or a combination of all of these!
 Many Earth science laboratories contain high-tech equipment to reveal the chemistry or age of a rock sample.
 Field work is done to look for resources, for environmental cleanup, or for any number of other reasons.
 One common reason is just to understand the region better.

 To really understand geology and some of the other branches of Earth science, it's best to go out in the field!
 Some of the concepts presented here focus on regions where geologically interesting features can be seen.
 In these cases, a location is presented and the phenomena of interest described.
 It's just like we're going on a field trip!
 These field trips are great because they don’t involve long drives in a car, expensive airplane trips, or a passport!
 We can do things that are difficult or impossible to do on an ordinary field trip.
 We can go to any single location on Earth, we can hop along a latitude line, visit the bottom of the ocean, or look to different areas for a specific phenomenon.

 Of course, we won't be enjoying the fresh air, exercise, camaraderie, or thrill of discovery in the same way we would on a real field trip, but, hey, you can't have everything!
 What follows is a brief synopsis of some of the places we'll be visiting.
 Where possible, we've tried to visit locations in the western United States, an area that may be familiar to you.

-In the satellite image in the Figure above , it is possible to identify the major geographic features of California.
+In the satellite image above, it is possible to identify the major geographic features of California.